tinic/constixel/README.md

 - C++20
 - gcc 13 or newer, clang 16 or newer, MSVC 17 or newer
 - For sixel display you will need a capabable terminal.
-Windows Terminal, iTerm on MacOS and any Linux terminal will work.
-The Terminal app on MacOS does not support sixel.
+Windows Terminal, iTerm2 on MacOS and any Linux terminal will work.

+> [!NOTE]
+> The Terminal app on MacOS does not support sixel, please use iTerm2.

 Minimal example: